griddb/rust_client/README.md

 $ cargo build
 ```

-2. Use "extern crate rust_client;" in Rust source code.
+2. Use "extern crate griddb_rust;" in Rust source code.

 ### How to run sample